-- Professional Development experiences - Introduction to Graduate Research (AGRY 60100) provided it was not taken in a previous Purdue MS program of study (1 credit hour in first semester). - Two Professional Development Seminars (2 credit hours or 3 if AGRY 60100 was taken in a previous Purdue MS program of study).
-Example Purdue courses that fulfill this requirement include: AGRY 69600, 59600, 59700 - Documented attendance at 14 departmental seminars (at least 9 AGRY seminars, at most 5 regular seminars in other departments or Distinguished Professor seminars) over time period from matriculation to time of scheduling of Preliminary exam. - 6 course credit hours may be independent study, but not with the student's major professor.
-Students must have prior approval by Agronomy Graduate Chair for independent study credit hours-approval will require documentation of course objectives, syllabus and deliverables. - No more than six 30000- or 40000- level courses are allowed on the ePOS - At least one-third of the total credit hours used to satisfy degree requirements must be earned (while registered for doctoral study) in continuous residence on the Purdue campus where the degree is to be granted. - A maximum of 18 credit hours will be allowed from any one semester (maximum hours proportional to length of summer session). - If a student completes all the academic requirements but has insufficient residence credits, a letter of explanation justifying the deficiency should be forwarded to the dean of the Graduate School.
+- A maximum of 6 credit hours on the ePOS may be independent study, but not with the student's major professor.
+Students must have prior approval by Agronomy Graduate Chair for independent study credit hours-approval will require documentation of course objectives, syllabus and deliverables. - A maximum of 6 credit hours of upper-level courses (30000- or 40000- level courses at Purdue) that were not required in your undergraduate curriculum are allowed on the ePOS - At least one-third of the total credit hours used to satisfy degree requirements must be earned (while registered for doctoral study) in continuous registration on the Purdue campus where the degree is to be granted. - A maximum of 19 credit hours will be allowed from any one semester (maximum hours proportional to length of summer session).
+[13 max summer] - If a student completes all the academic requirements but has insufficient registration credits, a letter of explanation justifying the deficiency should be forwarded to the dean of the Graduate School through the Graduate Program Coordinator.
 If justification is sufficient, the dean of the Graduate School may waive part of the residence requirement. - Graduate course credit hours earned while an undergraduate at Purdue University or other accredited institutions of higher learning may be applied toward an advanced degree if these credit hours are in excess of any requirements for the baccalaureate degree.
 Such credit hours must be certified as available for graduate credit hour by the institution from which the student received his/her baccalaureate degree, but will be accepted only if: - 1.
 The student had junior or senior standing when taking the course, - 2.
 The student received a grade of B or better (work taken under the pass/not-pass option is not acceptable), - 3.
 The course was designated as a graduate course.